 Preparing for your engagement photos

-- If your shoes are pretty but uncomfortable, bring backups so our mobility is not limited.
+- Bring backup shoes so mobility is not limited.
 Barefoot is always an option!

 - Bring the chemistry!
 I will direct where needed but please meet me half-way.